Data analysis backs up claims of fraud in Georgian election

 Like Kvirkvelia, Udot worked with data from the Georgian election using the Sobyanin-Sukhovolski hypothesis, that plots turnout against the number of votes for a candidate or party.

-Comparing the results for the major urban areas of Tbilisi, Rustavi, Kutaisi, Poti and Batumi with the rest of the country reveals that the Sobyanin-Sukhovolski hypothesis holds for urban but not rural areas, showed Udot in posts on X, where he tweets as @romanik_.
+Comparing the results for the major urban areas of Tbilisi, Rustavi, Kutaisi, Poti and Batumi with the rest of the country reveals that the Sobyanin-Sukhovolski hypothesis holds for urban but not rural areas, as shown by Udot in posts on X, where he tweets as @romanik_.

 Source: Roman Udot via X.